asyrjasalo/RESTinstance/README.md

     pip install --uprade nox

-The actual tasks are in `noxfile.py` as well settings used like:
+The actual tasks are defined in `noxfile.py`, as well as our settings like:
 - The default Python interpreter to run all the defined sessions is `python3.6`
 - [venv module](https://docs.python.org/3/library/venv.html) is what we prefer for virtualenving on Python 3
 - Whether the virtualenv is always recreated when particular task is ran (is our default)

-To list all possible sessions - session is a task, running in its own `.venv/`:
+To list all possible sessions, session is a task running in own `.venv/<name>`:

     nox -l

-Default sessions are hilighted in the list - so we run all tests by this:
+Default sessions are hilighted in the list, we run both `test`s and `atest`s by:

     nox

 We want our static analysis checks ran before code even ends up in a commit.

-Thus the session bootstraps [pre-commit](https://pre-commit.com/) hooks in the git working copy.
-The hooks are configured in `.pre-commit-commit.yaml`.
+Thus the above session all bootstraps [pre-commit](https://pre-commit.com/) hooks in a git working copy.
+These are configured in `.pre-commit-commit.yaml`.

 Session `nox -s atest` assumes you have started `testapi/` on [mountebank](https://www.mbtest.org):